Macerator

 Macerator Operation, Troubleshooting, Tips, Modifications

-pump enclosed in a plastic housing.
+The Thetford macerator used on many Class-B RVs is similar to a kitchen sink garbage disposal enclosed in a plastic housing.
 Effluent from the RV’s gray tank and black

-expandable dump hose.
+The motor is powered by a momentary switch in the water box, and the sewerage is pumped out through the expandable dump hose.
 The dump hose itself is 21 feet long and is housed in an 8- foot-long storage tube.
 This gives you about 12 to 13 feet to reach the sump station.
-(You will need to pull rather hard to get the hose extended all the way.)
+(You will need to pull really hard to get the hose fully extended.)
+There is a thermal cut-off to protect the motor if you run it for extended periods of time (15+ minutes).

 The undermount macerators frequently experience broken inspection covers